 As the campsite is on the shores of Lake Garda, there are lots of water sports.
 We rented kayaks, a paddle boat and tried paragliding.
 There is plenty to do in the campsite including, archery, tennis, table tennis, several playgrounds, bikes to rent, and swimming pools.

 There was also a mini club where they could play games & do crafts – but my kids didn’t participate in those.
 There is a nice walk about of 20 mins along the lake shore to the local town of Peschiera where you can take the ferry to other towns around the lake.

-Gardaland is a nearby theme park which had a reduced admission after 6pm.
-We took the free shuttle bus to the theme park at 7pm and got the return at 10:30pm.
-We had a great time in the themepark which has lots of different rides and rollercoasters.
+Gardaland is a nearby theme park.
+We took the free shuttle bus there and had a great time in the theme park which has lots of different rides and rollercoasters.
 It is attached to an aquarium which we planned to visit but we never got the chance as we ran out of days.